Wall Street Week Ahead: Investors look beyond drug makers as hunt for Covid-19 treatment heats up

 “If you’re looking for where the profits might be in the chain, it’s somebody like that who is going to benefit.
 They can cash in the whole way,” Cordisco said.

-Alessandro Valentino, portfolio manager at Causeway Capital Management, said his firm is looking for value opportunities as the healthcare sector becomes more expensive, trading now at 22.9 times trailing earnings, slightly more than the 21.9 multiple of the S&P 500 index as a whole.
+Alessandro Valentini, portfolio manager at Causeway Capital Management, said his firm is looking for value opportunities as the healthcare sector becomes more expensive, trading now at 22.9 times trailing earnings, slightly more than the 21.9 multiple of the S&P 500 index as a whole.

 He is staying away from potential vaccine producers in favor of companies such as Takeda Pharmaceutical Co Ltd (4502.T).
 Japan’s largest pharmaceutical company said this month it could start clinical trials as early as July for a COVID-19 treatment based on antibodies from blood of recovered patients.

-“This is a company that will be part of the solution and can buy a world class business for a significant discount to what we think the fair value is,” Valentino said.
-Its shares are down nearly 5% for the year to date.
+“This is a company that will be part of the solution and can buy a world class business for a significant discount to what we think the fair value is,” Valentini said.
+Its shares are down nearly 6.5% for the year to date.

 Mike Caldwell, a portfolio manager of the Driehaus Event Driven Fund, said his fund is focusing on supply chains of vaccine production rather than the drug companies themselves.